eyexpo/EyexpoViewerIOSSample/README.md

 ## Under the hood

-The app utilizes our current open api documented over [here](https://stage.eyexpo.com/api/documentation)
+The app utilizes our EyexpoPro [API](https://stage.eyexpo.com/api/documentation)

 The iOS implementation for most of the network calls can be seen over at [NetworkManager.swift](https://github.com/eyexpo/EyexpoViewerIOSSample/blob/master/eyexpopronative/NetworkManager.swift)

-The API `getPublicTours` will return `Tour` json model that can be send over at [here.](https://github.com/eyexpo/EyexpoViewerIOSSample/blob/master/eyexpopronative/Model/Tour.swift)
+The API `getPublicTours` will return `Tour` [json](https://github.com/eyexpo/EyexpoViewerIOSSample/blob/master/eyexpopronative/Model/Tour.swift) response.
 `cover_img_thumbnail` contains the image URL to display the cover image.
 `public_url` is the URL for the the virtual tour.